shapeblue/hackerbook/2-dev.md

 For feature submission the typical process is as follows:

-- Write a high level functional specification (FS).
+- Write a high level functional specification (FS), this can be either shared on cwiki or the content be shared via a Github issue or PR.
 - Start a discussion on dev@ mailing list with reference to the FS and/or any issues.
 You can use `[DISCUSS]` in the email subject.
 Continue the discussion and engage with the community if anyone posts any feedback or has a question.